taroxd/RGSS-Taiko/README.md

 ## How To Play ##
 Put your tja and ogg file in the "Song" Folder.
-About tja file, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901).
+About tja file, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901) for details.
-Only a small part of the tja function is supported.
+All the tja function is not supported currently.

 Press UP and DOWN arrow keys to select a song.
 Press LEFT and RIGHT arrow keys to select a course.